 Sales leaders also have hidden expectations, which can be disastrous for you and your team.
 Having consistent and precise expectations is essential for your team's accountability.

 Do your salespeople have the needed:

 Is the employee willing to do the job?
-Why or Why not?
+Why or why not?
 Have you provided positive consequences to reinforce what you want them to do?
 Do your salespeople know how they are being measured?
 Have you been giving quality feedback?
-Does the salesperson know the impact of their performance on team, company, leadership, themselves, etc.?
+Does the salesperson know the impact of their performance on the team, company, leadership, themselves, etc.?
 Could there be any feelings or beliefs that may be causing a performance issue?
 The sales leader needs to clarify the team's impact on the organization and reward the team's efforts.

-You'll want to establish your expectations both in one-on-one conversations and as a team.
-This allows the department to get on the same page and address ambiguity.
+You'll want to establish your expectations in one-on-one conversations and as a team.
+This allows the department to get on the same page and address any ambiguity.
 Set goals as a team to get buy-in and create a healthy sense of competition and togetherness.
 Letting your team have some input on their goals helps them feel better about the expectations.

 Transparency is a catalyst for communication and accountability throughout an organization.
 It is a look into what is happening between your team, other departments, and your organization as a whole.

 When the entire team has visibility into team numbers, goals, what everyone else is doing, and the status of dependent tasks, it encourages team engagement.
 According to TINYpulse, management transparency is the top factor when determining employee happiness.
 Problems can be anticipated because each team member is providing insight.
 Then everyone knows what they're doing and why they're doing it—another big motivator.

 When sales performance is entirely transparent, you can add fuel to your team's competitive fire by introducing public consequences and rewards for the top performers.